bhnord/activities/events.md

 HERE FOR A GOOD TIME AND A LONG TIME ‼️

-### Rozzie Winter Farmers Mkt (Su)

-Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!

 ### Friday Night Trivia (Fr)

 Join us for seven rounds of general knowledge trivia, every Friday at 7 pm!

-### 10+ Free Wkly Wine Tastings

-If you’ve ever wanted to learn more about wine, this is the list for you!

 ### 13 Places to Watch the Sunset